 I looked at some of the major researchers, many of them scientist astrologers, who have influenced the thinking of astrologers on how astrology works, especially the biology of astrology.

 Science has advanced over the past 12 years since I presented the paper, an entire Jupiter cycle (12 years).
 Jupiter represents further study, new perspectives and the quest for truth.
 This year Jupiter is in its own zodiac sign, Sagittarius, and starts a new 12-year cycle.
-I last presented about the above questions when Jupiter was in Sagittarius 12 years ago.

 Some of the key researchers who helped my understanding of the biology of astrology included:

 - Percy Seymour – a plausible multilink theory for how astrology might work, including ideas from physics, astronomy, psychology, geomagnetics and magnetobiology

 - Steven Strogatz – concepts of synchronology & biological clocks that show humans ‘might be a clock’ and that the ‘master biological clock’ that coordinates the trillions of ‘clocks’ within humans is located in the brain in the pineal gland region